-Environmental lawyers work mostly in office environments, travelling to sites of complaints and transgressions to gather further evidence and information and court for litigation.
+Environmental lawyers spend time between an office, travelling to sites of complaints and transgressions to gather further evidence and information and court for litigation.
 They can sometimes engage various stakeholders to obtain additional insight into environmental cases.

 Environmental lawyers must have a detailed knowledge of human rights, environmental and administrative laws and understand legal and procedural requirements for environmental decision-making, coupled with:

-Provide legal research and opinion on environmental matters
+Provide legal research and opinions on environmental matters

 Compile evidence and interview clients, witnesses and persons of interest